edgedb/edgedb/docs/stdlib/numbers.rst

         db> select bit_lshift(123, 65);
         {0}

-    It is possible to affect the sign bit by left-shifting an integer.
+    It is possible to affect the sign bit by left-shifting an integer:

     .. code-block:: edgeql-repl

         db> select bit_lshift(123, 60);
         {-5764607523034234880}

-    In general left-shifting an integer in small increments produces the same result as shifting it in one step.
+    In general, left-shifting an integer in small increments produces the same result as shifting it in one step:

     .. code-block:: edgeql-repl